S :Society

 Having achieved our initial target of surveying 500 households, the survey continues to this day (988 households having been surveyed as of August 2025).

 Not only the information we have gained through the survey, the communication and partnership we have developed with the local farmers through the survey activities has proved to be highly valuable.
 We are planning to continue these survey activities on an ongoing basis.
 As part of the survey, we identify the location of each farm and mark it on our map to confirm that none of the farms are located inside a natural park or other protected areas.
 We also check the number of years each farm has grown natural rubber trees and verify that they are validly registered to the Rubber Authority of Thailand (RAOT) to confirm that these farms have not been developed illegally or through deforestation.
 Regarding farm workforce management, we survey their work schedule, including the number of working hours per day and the number of workdays per period, whether they are subject to work quotas, whether they are free to quit their job when they want to, whether they receive health insurance, whether there are any children under 18 years old working on the farm, and how many people are working there, to confirm that these farms do not practice forced labor or child labor.
 To date, no illegal activity or practice has been found in the survey.
-We also ask farmers what are the difficulties they have in the management of their natural rubber production.
-Though the survey, we now have a better understanding of the issues that our natural rubber farms have and what actions should be taken to help solve them.

 Farm survey in Southern Thailand